Exercise - Build an application health model

 7–Set up alerts on status changes

-Dashboards should be used with alerts to raise immediate attention for issues.
+You should use dashboards with alerts to raise immediate attention for issues.

 Check your progress: Alerting